-- The 10-year trend line for ENC crude mortality of Cancer TBL is unreliable though continually higher than the rates of RNC and NC.
-In 2008, the ENC rate was 13% greater than RNC. - During the period 1999-2008, the age-adjusted rate for ENC is decreasing at a greater rate than RNC, US, and NC and convergence in the near future is suggested.
-All four rates remain significantly higher than the goal set by Healthy People 2010 of less than 44.9 deaths per 100,000.

-- The mortality rate trends for males are decreasing; convergence with the increasing female trends is suggested in the future.
-Non-white males continue to have the highest rates in 2008. - The non-White mortality rate for this cancer continues to decrease over the 10-year period and is diverging from the White rate.
-In 2008, the non-White rate was 11% less than the White rate. - The moderately reliable trend for racial disparity has continued to decrease significantly over the 10 year period.
+- The 10-year trend line for ENC crude mortality due to Cancer TBL is unreliable though continually higher than the rates for RNC and NC.
+In 2009, the ENC rate was 16% greater than RNC. - During the period 1999-2009, the age-adjusted rate for ENC is decreasing at a greater rate than RNC, US, and NC and convergence in the near future is suggested.
+All four rates remain significantly higher than the goal set by Healthy People 2010 of less than 44.9 deaths per 100,000. - The mortality rate trends for males (White and non-White) are decreasing; convergence with the increasing female trends is suggested in the future.
+For the first time in 20 years, White males have the highest mortality rate due to Cancer-TBL in 2009. - The non-White mortality rate for this cancer continues to decrease over the 10-year period and is diverging from the White rate.
+In 2009, the non-White rate was 16% less than the White rate. - The moderately reliable trend for racial disparity has continued to decrease significantly over the 10 year period.